Sign In / Sign Out

 Keywords: complexity; coordination; vision; touch; motor skills; physiological processes; handedness; learning; attention

 The Dynamics of Perception, Action, & Cognition (DPAC) lab is focused on promoting a dynamical approach to perception, action, and cognition.
-Our research uses the principles of dynamical systems, complex systems, and ecological psychology to understand the coordination among multiple systems and processes, including: vision, touch, motor skills, physiological processes, handedness, learning, and attention.
+Our research uses the principles and tools of dynamical systems, complex systems, and ecological psychology to understand the coordination among the multiple systems and processes involved in perception, action and cognition, including: team coordination, team coordination, motor coordination, coordination of physiological processes, postural control, learning and exploration, weight perception, and tool use.

-We welcome undergraduate research assistants!
-Our research assistants gain experience in all aspects of research including designing experiments, collecting data, working with technical data collection equipment, and performing data analysis.
-If you are interested in joining our team, contact either one of the faculty directors: Dr. Eric Amazeen or Dr. Nia Amazeen .
+We welcome undergraduate research assistants.
+Our research assistants gain experience in all aspects of research, including designing experiments, collecting data, working with technical data collection equipment, and performing data analysis.
+If you are interested in joining our team, then please contact either one of the faculty directors: Dr. Eric Amazeen (email@example.com); Dr. Nia Amazeen (firstname.lastname@example.org).

 Dr. Eric Amazeen's research focuses on the role of bodily movements in perception and cognition to better understand how we use movement to perceive and how cognition is influenced by the dynamics of those movements.
 The study of weight perception has been a particularly fruitful area of study because perceiving heaviness always begins with lifting.
 His research has shown that perception is tied to the dynamics of lifting and the measured activity of the muscles.
 The foundational role of movement dynamics is evident throughout his research on motor control and coordination in both one- and two-person movements.
 Curriculum vitae.